-Transfers in and out relate to members who have either joined or left the fund.
+Transfers in and out relate to members who have either joined or left the Fund.
 Individual transfers in/out are accounted for when received or paid.
-Transfers in from members wishing to use the proceeds of their additional voluntary contributions (see below) to purchase scheme benefits are accounted for on a receipts basis and are included in Transfers In (Note 8).
+Transfers in from members wishing to use the proceeds of their additional voluntary contributions (see to purchase scheme benefits are accounted for on a receipts basis and are included in Transfers In (Note 8).

 Bulk (group) transfers are accounted for in accordance with the terms of the transfer agreement.
+This does not include insourcing of 323 Veolia employees back to the Fund which took place on 29th March 2020.